dac6acc4f/Apollo/README.md

 # Apollo
 Apollo is a Minecraft: PE Server Software with an improved Generator and a lot more features.

 Note: You may **not** copy our generator without NycuRO's permission.
-Other than that, everything is open-sorce.
+Other than that, everything is open-source.

 **TravisCI Build Status** [![TravisCI](https://travis-ci.org/NycuRO/Apollo.svg?branch=master)](https://travis-ci.org/NycuRO/Apollo "TravisCI Build Status")